(Last update: Jan 3, 2016)

 What have the Supremes stated about the "Act of 1871"?
 In District

 of Columbia v.
-Camden Iron Works, 181 U.S. 453 (1901),
+Camden Iron Works, 181 U.S. 453 (1901), the

-"June 20, 1874, an act was
+"June 20, 1874, an act was passed

-of Columbia, and for Other Purposes.'
+Columbia, and for Other Purposes.'
 18 Stat.
 116, c.
-337.
+337. By

-was abolished and the President, by and with the advice and
+abolished and the President, by and with the advice and

 consent of the Senate, was authorized to appoint a Commission,

 Those who assert some wild theory about